circleci/circleci-docs/jekyll/_cci2/executor-intro.md

       - run: Write-Host 'Hello, Windows'
 ```

-Find out more about using the `windows` executor [here]({{ site.baseurl }}/2.0/executor-types/#using-the-windows-executor).
+Find out more about the `windows` executor in the [Using the Windows executor]({{ site.baseurl }}/2.0/executor-types/#using-the-windows-executor) section of the Choosing an Executor Type page.
 See [the Windows orb details](https://circleci.com/developer/orbs/orb/circleci/windows) for the list of options available in the Windows orb.

 ## See also
 {: #see-also }